April Book Club

 Austin NO KINGS 3 🚫👑 Join us Saturday, 3/28 from 1 - 4 PM at Auditorium Shores

-We’re bringing you a larger than life first-amendment rally featuring music, activities, art, org tabling, and very cool people
+We’re bringing you a larger than life first-amendment rally featuring music, activities, art, org tabling, and very cool people.
+View the NK3 digital rally map here

 Want to march?
 Meet + March at Austin City Hall at 12pm.
 We will march to Auditorium Shores at 12:30pm sharp!
 If you can’t march, meet us at Auditorium Shores at 1:00pm!